Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - After the update is complete, restart your Windows PC.

-Solution 8: Disable Bitlocker
+7. Disable the Bitlocker

 After you disable Bitlocker, we do recommend that you use any of the best 256-bit encryption software to protect your files.
 In addition, you may also consider file and folder locker tools and software for Windows PC.

-In conclusion, you can try out any of the methods we discussed in any order.
+If you have wondered how to fix this Bitlocker problem, you can try out any of the methods we discussed in any order.
 If you have any suggestions, feel free to let us know in the comment section below.